There are a number of risks and disadvantages of salary sacrificing into superannuation.

 Given that salary sacrifice super contributions are classified as concessional contributions, they will effectively count towards the taxable component within your super balance.

-Taxable components resulting from salary sacrifice contributions will be assessable for tax purposes when deducted from super in a number of instances.
+Taxable components resulting from salary sacrifice contributions will be assessable for tax purposes when withdrawn from super in a number of instances.

 Risks of Salary Sacrifice Super

 In addition to the disadvantages of salary sacrifice contributions to super, there are also risks associated with salary sacrificing to super.